pheek/MyFK_Insert/README.md

   $fkIns.register("Person", "fk_Place",          3);
   $fkIns.fkInsert(); // Abraham will be inserted as living in "Oslo"
                      // This can be useful, if you show the places as "selction-List" storing the ID.
+                     // Works only if
+                     //    * 3 is an existing ID in Person
+                     //    * Third Parameter is an Int
+                     //    * fk_Place exists as foreign key
+                     // can be userful, if you already know the ID (performance)
+                     // BUT have a look at the discussion about a new method called "fkIns.registerFK(tbl, fk_attr, fk_value)
 </pre>

 <pre>